optionedge/intraday_trading_view_indicator/README.md

 7. This indicator does not give too many signals (for some days, there may not be any signals at all).
 8. You can set the SL on the previous candle's High/Low or based on your positin sizing.
 9. For target, keep trailing with previous candles's High/Low
+10. This is a non-repainting signal ie signal generates only on candle closing (based on the time frame selected) and once signal is generated it will stay there.

 Indicator Name: